tairasoul/YADMB/README.md

 if you want it to store locally, easiest way is to go to an earlier commit

+# changelog

+- now uses youtube-dlsr
+- fix issue with not sending a message correctly if the user's already in a vc

 # commands

 ## addqueue